03 Using R syntax

 If you work on a machine and your graphic device only has small

-memory, please reduce the batch size significantly.
-We also recommend to
+memory capacity, please reduce the batch size significantly.
+We also

 After the training finishes, you can find the transformer ready to use in your output_directory.
 Now you are able to create a text embedding model.